Aryan-chaudhry/Object-Oriented-Programming/readme.md

 # Some important concept

 ## const keyword how it use in object creation

+const keyword is used to declare constant and prevent modification of variable, function, return types, class method etc

+const keyword always initialize at time of declaration

 ## const fucntion
 ## what is initialization list